 Documentation Description Lighting design A lighting design prepared by the lighting designer that: sets out the location and specifications of all existing lighting equipment in the area to which the lighting design applies sets out the location and specification of all lighting equipment to be installed in the area to which the lighting design applies includes information demonstrating that all the required values of the light technical parameters for all subcategories within the upgrade have been met.
-AS/NZS 1158 compliance declaration A declaration by the lighting designer declaring that the lighting output of the lighting upgrade specified in the lighting design complies with the relevant part or parts of AS/NZS 1158.
-The energy consumer must also sign the compliance declaration to accept the lighting design prepared by the lighting designer.
+AS/NZS 1158 compliance declaration A declaration by the lighting designer declaring that the light output of the lighting upgrade specified in the lighting design complies with the relevant part or parts of AS/NZS 1158.